Systematic Review Protocol

 - What is the impact of factor X on subject Y?

-The title should also indicate that it is either a systematic review or systematic map protocol, for example:
+The title should also indicate that it is a systematic review protocol, for example:

 - What is the effectiveness of intervention A in producing change in subject B?
 A systematic review protocol.

 - What is the impact of factor X on subject Y?
-A systematic map protocol.
+A systematic review protocol.